hammer-83/ps5-jar-loader/README.md

 4. Execute `mvn clean package` from the root of the project.
 It should produce the following artifacts:
    * Directory `assembly/target/assembly-[version]` contains all the files that should be burned to a BD-R disc.
    * File `xploit/[payload]/target/[payload]-[version].jar` contains the code that can be sent repeatedly to the PS5 once the loader is deployed.
+   It's possible to include the generated payload JAR into the disc assembly for loading from the menu rather than remotely.
+To do so, activate the profile `xploitOnDisc` while compiling, e.g. `mvn clean package -P xploitOnDisc`.
 5. Burn the BD-R (better yet BD-RE) with the contents from the directory mentioned in the step 4a.
-Note that re-burning the JAR loader disc is only necessary when the source of [xlet](xlet) or [assembly](assembly) modules is changed.
+Note that re-burning the JAR loader disc is only necessary when the source of [xlet](xlet) or [assembly](assembly) modules is changed or if the payload was included in the disc assembly in the previous step.
 6. Insert the disc into the PS5 and launch "PS5 JAR Loader" from Media / Disc Player.
-7. A message on screen should inform about loader waiting for JAR.
+7. A message on screen should inform about loader waiting for JAR or the menu will be displayed if payloads are found on disc.
-8. Send the JAR using the command:
+8. For remote execution, send the JAR using the command:
    ```shell
    java -jar xploit/target/xploit-[version].jar <ps5 ip address>`
    ```
    PS5 should inform on screen about the status of the upload and the execution.
-9. Once execution is complete, the loader will wait for a new JAR.
+9. Once remote execution is complete, the loader will wait for a new JAR.
 Do the necessary modifications in `xploit` project, recompile using `mvn package` and re-execute step 8 to retry as many times as necessary.

 ## Notes
 1. To use with IntelliJ, point `File -> Open` dialog to the root of the project.
 Maven import will occur.
 Then follow manual steps in [IntelliJ Project Structure](#intellij-project-structure) to adjust the dependencies so that IntelliJ sees BD-J classes ahead of JDK classes.
 2. If any of POMs are modified, it's necessary to do `Maven -> Reload Project` in IntelliJ to sync the project files.
 3. To generate Javadocs, use `mvn verify` rather than `mvn package`.
 The Javadocs are enabled for [sdk](sdk), [xlet](xlet) and [xploit](xploit) modules and are generated in the `target/site/apidocs` directory of each module.
 4. To run unit tests, use `mvn test`.
-Though note that not many unit tests are currently present since a lot of functionality is PS5 dependent.
+Tests are run automatically on each compilation as well.
+To skip them, add `-DskipTests` property on command line.
+Note that not many unit tests are currently present since a lot of functionality is PS5 dependent.
 5. If the `xploit` JAR does not have PS5 specific dependencies, it can be tested locally.
 The important part is to have `xlet`, `stubs` and `xploit` JARs all in the same folder.
 If the payload refers to GEM, BD-J or Java TV API, the corresponding JAR files generated in [lib](lib) directory should also be present in the same folder.
 Maven build automatically creates this arrangement in `target` directory of each payload so the command to run the payload on development machine is very similar to the one that sends the JAR to PS5:
    ```shell
    java -jar xploit/[payload]/target/[payload]-[version].jar